JonTrotter/PeakPerformance/README.md

 Players are not required to attend every session, and each session will be a large part of a short story/battle arc, effectivly becomeing a series of loosly coupled one shots.

-Players are provided the opportunity to change characters as much as they like, with insentives to level up a set of their own characters.
+Players are provided the opportunity to change characters as much as they like, with insentives to level up a set characters.

 ## Setting